ericelliott/credential/README.md

 ## Warning

+User password credential management is extremely risky and should not be attempted by most apps.
+Storing any user passwords on your servers is a threat to your user's personal and financial security.
+If it's an option at all, consider outsourcing your credential management to a service dedicated to user authentication.

+Companies with the resources to operate a full-time security staff with a red-team may need to handle their own credential management.
+Even then, you should stick to well tested libraries used by lots of people.
+Don't attempt to roll your own.

 I wrote this because I could not find an adequately secure password hashing library for Node.

 It's a **really bad idea** to write a library like this one yourself -- even one that wraps pbkdf2 or a similar work unit spec.
 Every new API opens up new attack vectors.
 Older APIs have had time to be examined by security experts.
 Prior to publishing Credential, I had it reviewed by all the security experts I could find, and opened it up to peer review in public security forums.
 Be wary of any security library which has not had similar scrutiny.